Tax Milestones Throughout Your Lifetime

 Kiddie Tax ends

-“Kiddie Tax” means that your child’s unearned income above $2,100 is taxed at your rate, which is likely to be higher than your child’s rate.
+“Kiddie Tax” means that your child’s unearned income above $2,200 (for 2019) is taxed at trust rates.
 Once your child turns 19, or 24 if they are full-time students, Kiddie Tax ends and the unearned income is taxed at the child’s (probably lower) tax rate.
-Unearned income may include dividends, interest, capital gain, unemployment benefits, some taxable scholarships, survivor pensions and even alimony.
+Unearned income may include dividends, interest, capital gain, unemployment benefits, some taxable scholarships, and survivor pensions.

 LIFE MILESTONES THAT IMPACT YOU…